Spatially Constrained GAN for Face and Fashion Synthesis: Methodology

 \subsection{Problem Setting}

-Image generation is to synthesize realistic images which cannot be distinguished from the real images in a given target dataset.
-Our goal aims to employ spatial constraints to generate high-quality images with target-oriented controllability of their spatial contents.
-Let $\mathbb{P}(x,c,s)$ denote the joint distribution of the target dataset, where $x$ is a real image of size ($H \times W \times 3$) with $H$ and $W$ as the height and width, $c$ is its multi-attribute label of size ($1 \times n_c$) with $n_c$ as the number of attributes, and $s$ is its semantic segmentation of size ($H \times W \times n_s$) with $n_s$ as the number of segmentation classes.
+Let $\mathbb{P}(x,c,s)$ denotes the joint distribution of the target joint dataset with attribute labels and geometric configuration, where $x$ is a real image of size ($H \times W \times 3$), $c$ is its multi-attribute label of size ($1 \times n_c$) with $n_c$ as the number of attributes, and $s$ is its semantic segmentation of size ($H \times W \times n_s$) with $n_s$ as the number of segmentation classes.
 Each pixel in $s$ is represented by an one-hot vector with dimension $n_s$, which codes the semantic index of that pixel.
-Our problem can be defined as $G\left(z,c,s\right)\rightarrow y$, where $G(\cdot,\cdot,\cdot)$ is the generating function, $z$ is the latent vector of size ($1 \times n_z$), $c$ defines the target attributes, $s$ acts as a high-level and pixel-wise spatial constraint, and $y$ is the conditionally generated image which complies with the target conditions $c$ and $s$.
+Our goal can be described as finding the mapping $G\left(z,c,s\right)\rightarrow y$, where $G(\cdot,\cdot,\cdot)$ is the generating function, $z$ is the latent vector of size ($1 \times n_z$), and $y$ is the conditionally generated image which complies with the target conditions $c$ and $s$.
 Our target can be expressed as training a deep generator network to fit the target mapping function $G\left(z,c,s\right)\rightarrow y$, where the joint distribution $\mathbb{P}(y,c,s)$ is expected to follow the same distribution as $\mathbb{P}(x,c,s)$.